Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: On the stability of quantum Stoner transitions

-Since a negative spin susceptibility at the critical point signals an instability, these results led the authors of Ref.~\cite{rech2006_FM1storder} to conclude that the $SU(2)$ and $U(1)$ phase transitions are first order, while the $Z_2$ phase transition remains continuous.
+As anticipated from the preceding discussion of the augmented Eliashberg approach from the point of view of the large-$N$ expansion, these singular corrections do not carry any factor of $N$ and compete at the same order with the result in Eq.~\eqref{eq: Pi2}.
+Since a negative boson susceptibility at the critical point signals an instability, these results led the authors of Ref.~\cite{rech2006_FM1storder} to conclude that the $SU(2)$ and $U(1)$ phase transitions are first order, while the $Z_2/I$ phase transitions remain continuous.